insilico/OceanWorldsBiosig/README.md

 ## Analysis Script

-We also provide an analysis R script to classify biotic versus abiotic samples using NPDR (nearest-neighbor projected distance regression) and random forest.
+We also provide an analysis R script to classify biotic versus abiotic samples (i.e., biosignature models) using NPDR (nearest-neighbor projected distance regression) and random forest.
 Install the NPDR R library as follows.

 ``` r
 # install.packages("devtools") # uncomment to install devtools